-This cleaner evaporates quickly so you don't end up with spots, is inexpensive and works as well as most commercial glass cleaners.
+The alcohol in this cleaner evaporates quickly so you don't end up with spots.
+Together, the mixture is inexpensive and works as well as most commercial glass cleaners.

-Use one cup of rubbing alcohol, one cup of water, and one tablespoon of vinegar per batch.
-Fill the spray bottle and use as a glass cleaner.
-Store in a cool cabinet away from any heat source because the alcohol makes this mixture flammable.
+Store cleaner in a cool cabinet away from any heat source because the alcohol makes this mixture flammable.

 Cornstarch's fine granules are naturally but gently abrasive for deep cleaning windows.
 Together with vinegar, this dynamic duo is ideal for cutting dirt and grime, especially from outside windows where you can hose down glass to remove any cornstarch residue.